The Getaway (Dexter): Critical reaction

 E! writer Kristin Dos Santos called the ending "horrifying", and said of Rita, "This death just might go down as one of the most shocking deaths ever on television."
-Claire Zulkey said that the twist ending was intense, and the teleplay was woven to feature several moments that had led him to suspect different conclusions.
-He also praised what he expected to be a "re-set" of the series with Rita's death.
+Claire Zulkey said that the twist ending was intense, and the teleplay was woven to feature several moments that had led her to suspect different conclusions.
+She also praised what he expected to be a "re-set" of the series with Rita's death.
 Marcia White of The Express-Times declared Dexter "one of the best cable dramas on TV", and called the final scene between Dexter and Arthur particularly touching.
 Mark Dawidziak of The Plain Dealer said the episode was shocking and suspenseful, and called Dexter "a series that leaves you guessing as the psychological ambiguities run deeper and darker".

 Awards

 The director of "The Getaway", Steve Shill, won the Primetime Emmy Award for Outstanding Directing for a Drama Series for this episode.
 In addition, Matthew V. Colonna was nominated for Outstanding Single-Camera Picture Editing for a Drama Series.